CosmoGridCollab/CosmoGridCollab.github.io/publications.md

 * Placeholder for Table of Content (Must not be removed) {:toc}

-## The Shear-to-Cosmology Paradigm I: Hybrid Field-Level and Simulation-Based Framework for Weak Lensing Surveys (CSST, 2025) – Ding et al., arXiv:2511.22851 (Nov 2025).
+## The Shear-to-Cosmology Paradigm I: Hybrid Field-Level and Simulation-Based Framework for Weak Lensing Surveys

 Jiacheng Ding, Chen Su, Ji Yao, Le Zhang, Huanyuan Shan